lunduniversity/scalades/benchmark/README.md

 Summary of results:
 * The Java and Scala on JVM are performing equal.
-This is not surprising as the underlying runtime is the JVM and the byte code generated should be similar.
+This is not surprising as the underlying runtime in both cases is the same JVM and the byte code generated should be similar.
 * Scala Native is around 70% faster (sic!) in this use case.
 This is a significant speed-up and preliminary investigations gives a hint that the new commix garbage collector is part of the explanation of this extraordinary speedup.
 * Disclaimer: The benchmark is still "naive" as it is includes one single data-point.
 Further simulations are needed to investigate the impact of JVM warmup including the run-time optimizations that JIT provides.
 Each run show a statistical variation that needs to be characterized using averaging over multiple runs.
 Etc Etc.